Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 ### Hamburger Menu Not Closing
 - **Issue**: The hamburger menu was not closing when clicked on mobile devices.
 - **Fix**: Added `data-bs-toggle` and `data-bs-target` attributes correctly to the button element.
 Updated the Bootstrap classes and ensured that the navigation structure matches Bootstrap's recommended structure for a collapsible navbar.
-  - **Fix**: Updated the Bootstrap classes and JavaScript code to ensure proper functionality.

 ### Logo Text Visibility on Small Devices
 - **Issue**: The logo text was cluttering the navbar on small devices.